Integration on the Surreals: Transseries, Borel summation and Borel summable subspaces of transseries

-\begin{proof} Straightforward verification. \end{proof} Repeated antidifferentiation of elements in $\mathcal{T}_-$ results in polynomials combined with logs which generate a space, $\mathcal{T}_{\ell}$ below, that needs to be adjoined to our construction. \begin{Definition}[The Spaces $\mathcal{T}_{\ell}$ and $\mathcal{T}_{\ell,m}$] {\rm Let $\mathcal{T}_{\ell}$ be the space of transseries of the form
+\begin{proof} Straightforward verification. \end{proof} Repeated antidifferentiation of elements in $\mathbb{T}_-$ results in polynomials combined with logs which generate the space $\mathbb{T}_{\ell}$ below, which needs to be adjoined to our construction. \begin{Definition}[The Space $\mathbb{T}_{\ell}$] {\rm Let $\mathbb{T}_{\ell}$ be the space of transseries of the form